 Loans and receivables are non-derivative financial assets with fixed or determinable payments that are not quoted in an active market.
 They are included in current assets, except for those with maturities greater than 12 months after the reporting date which are classified as non-current assets.
-Loans and receivables are included in receivables (Note 7) in the Statement of Financial Position.
+Loans and receivables are included in other assets (Note 8) and receivables (Note 7) in the Statement of Financial Position.
 Receivables are recognised initially at fair value and subsequently measured at amortised cost using the effective interest method, less provision for impairment.
 Receivables are generally due for settlement within 30 days.